 Most commonly, appendicitis treatment involves surgically removing the inflamed appendix in an operation known as an appendectomy .
 An appendectomy is a routine surgery, considered to be very safe when the appendix has not ruptured yet.

 During the operation, the doctor will make a small incision in the right lower abdomen (or by use of laparoscopic instruments in selected patients).
 If the appendicitis is uncomplicated, which means it is not associated with an abscess or perforation, the patient is able to go home as soon as 24 to 48 hours after the operation.

 Other noted advantages of an laporascopic appendectomy are :

 - Shorter hospital stay, as already mentioned

 - A quicker return to bowel function

 - Better cosmetic results

-Because health care providers cannot always be sure that the appendix is inflamed until they examine it during surgery, about 10% of removed appendixes were not inflamed, and the problem was not appendicitis.
+Because health care providers cannot always be sure that the appendix is inflamed until they examine the organ during surgery, about 10% of removed appendixes were not inflamed, and the cause of the patient's symptoms turned out to be a problem other than appendicitis.
 If a patient has had surgery and the appendix was normal, the doctor is going to remove it anyway, while other possible causes of abdominal pain will be looked for.
 It is appropriate for a surgeon to risk the removal of a normal appendix.